Homebush Road and Chalmers Road, Strathfield.

 About Strathfield Park

 Strathfield Park is the oldest public park in the Municipality and is ideal for large community functions.
-The park is also popular due to its children's playground facilities situated within close proximity to seating and BBQ areas.
-The premier playground includes a 2225 sq mtr area for all abilities inclusive playground equipment, along with a modern, high integrity playground; on the Chalmers Road side there is an educational kids bike track.
+The park is popular due to its children's playground facilities situated within close proximity to seating and BBQ areas.
+The premier playground includes a 2225 sq mtr area inclusive of all abilities playground equipment, along with a modern, high integrity playground.
+On the Chalmers Road side there is an educational kids bike track.

 The layout is such that it offers the visitor a unique and diverse number of recreational opportunities, from structured sport to more private areas ideal for family picnics.